-During 2020, AGRS facilitated risk workshops for arc21's Senior Management Team in order to update the corporate risks to align them with the Corporate Plan 2020-24 and any new issues arising from the response to the Covid-19 pandemic.
+During 2020, AGRS facilitated risk workshops for arc21's Senior Management Team in order to update the corporate risks to align them with the Corporate Plan 2020-24.
 Eight new corporate risks were identified.

 Updated risk registers and risk action plans were put in place to manage the risks identified.
 The risk registers and action plans are reviewed by the management team on an ongoing basis to ensure currency, usually on a quarterly basis.